Teachers Use Fitness Data From Heart Rate Monitors To Educate Students on Management of All Fitness Levels

 A 24-year teaching veteran, Rock River (Wisc.)
 Intermediate School PE teacher Jackie Clark has always made it a priority to include the latest technology in her classes.
 She started with pedometers 15 years ago but knew they couldn’t give her – and especially her students – a full picture of how effective a workout was.
 While her students grasped the importance of activity, Clark wanted to give them a greater understanding of moving at an elevated heart rate.

-“I saw the motivation of my students increase tremendously because now it is not just about showing me their score, but [that data] gets saved now in a database for me to justify how active my kids are as well as reflect on my lesson to make sure I gave my kids enough opportunities to move,” she said.
+“I saw the motivation of my students increase tremendously because now it is not just about showing me their score, but gets saved now in a database for me to justify how active my kids are as well as reflect on my lesson to make sure I gave my kids enough opportunities to move,” she said.

 In her tenure, she’s taught students of all fitness levels: